AKA DIE! DIE! MY DARLING

 There was a strange cycle of films during the 1960’s, initiated by What Ever Happened To Baby Jane?, which cast aging female stars as murderous psychopaths, and Fanatic was the first of three pictures Hammer made to get into the act.
 Though made in colour unlike the studio’s earlier suspense thrillers, it doesn’t feel very much like a Hammer film, perhaps partly because it was made by what was largely a different crew to normal.
 In fact, it feels more like an American independent cheapie from the 70’s.
 Set mostly in one house, it seems to be aiming for a claustrophobic effect which doesn’t quite come off, while also opting more for a blackly comic feel, which can work in the right hands but, again, doesn’t entirely work here, with not much attempt made to frighten at the same time, despite Tallulah Bankhead’s astonishingly venomous performance, playing a character who’s an even loonier religious mother than Carrie’s.
 The somewhat slender plot [though considered to be another in the cycle of Hammer thrillers begun by Taste Of Fear, there are only a couple of mild twists] still maintains interest, and it’s all good, slightly perverse fun that could have been a minor classic of dark comedy if better handled, as the material’s certainly there.

 It was based on a novel called Nightmare by Anne Blaisdell, but the title was changed because Hammer had not long released a film of that title, and was originally to star Flora Robson until Bankhead became interested, causing debut director Silvio Narizzano to add Mrs. Trefoile having once been an actress to Richard Matheson’s script.
 Bankhead was furious when she found pictures of her younger self being used on set.
 Bankhead, a Broadway star who only occasionally appeared in movies [most notably in Alfred Hitchcock’s Lifeboat], was an alcoholic at the time.
 Producer Roy Skeggs visited the set and saw her drinking tea and sent a note to Hammer head James Carreras that said: “Problem over, she’s drinking tea”.
-A couple of hours later she fell over and Skeggs sent another note that read: “Sorry, Scotch in the tea”, Bankhead put up her salary for the film as a guarantee she’d finish if she wouldn’t be replaced.
+A couple of hours later she fell over and Skeggs sent another note that read: “Sorry, Scotch in the tea”.
+Bankhead put up her salary for the film as a guarantee she’d finish if she wouldn’t be replaced.
 It took nearly a whole day for her to loop the line of dialogue “You must die!
-Die, my darling”, due to drink, something which in 2013 became the subject of a play called Looped which starred, after an initial stint with Valerie Harper, Stephanie Powers, who played Patricia in the film.
+Die, my darling”, due to drink, something which in 2013 became the subject of a play called Looped which starred, after an initial stint with Valerie Harper, Stephanie Powers – who played Patricia in the film.
 Bankhead nearly knocked Powers out with a slap and the press fabricated rivalry between the two.
-Shot at Elstree Studios and nearby Letchmore Heath in Hertfordshire, Fanatic was re-titled Die!
+Shot at Elstree Studios – Bray beginning to be used less now because of union difficulties and a fire causing Hammer head James Carreras to try to sell it, resulting in a deal with ABPC where Hammer could only use it when there was no room at Elstree – and nearby Letchmore Heath in Hertfordshire, Fanatic was re-titled Die!
 Die!
 My Darling for its US release, which prompted Bankhead to sue the American distributors Columbia Pictures.
 It was moderately well received.

 It’s Bankhead who provides the film with what edge it has, even if she mumbles some of her lines and I couldn’t switch on subtitles to understand them as my DVD didn’t have any.
 Powers is quite likeable and appropriately measured, though her English accent virtually goes after a few minutes, and she was never much of an actress really, even later on in her career.
 The score by Wilfred Josephs, which makes much use of the harpsichord, is all over the place, sometimes tense, sometimes humorous, sometimes appearing when it isn’t needed but also sometimes absent when it may have helped.
 It’s almost as if he just dropped the cues randomly throughout the film.
 It really seems that many of the people involved with Fanatic weren’t always working in tandem with each other, instead each being involved with their own separate movie.
 But it has flashes of inspiration throughout, certainly keeps one watching, and is pretty funny, which means that overall it’s still definitely worth a look.